joelewis101/blantyreSepsis/README.md

 warned: building the vignette takes some time as it will run through the full missing data imputation and model fitting\!

-Alternatively the source code for the vignette is `analysis.Rmd` or the [pkgdown](https://joelewis101.github.io/blantyreSepsis/) site for this package has a rendered version, as well as variable definitions for the datasets.
+Alternatively the source code for the vignette is `analysis.Rmd` in the `vignettes/` folder of this repo or the [pkgdown](https://joelewis101.github.io/blantyreSepsis/) site for this package has a rendered version, as well as variable definitions for the datasets.